Toast

 Design Highlights

-Over the course of 4.5 months, we designed and updated a large portion of Toast’s marketing experience.
+We designed and updated a large portion of Toast’s marketing experience.
 This included a wide range of landing pages, variations of key conversion flows, and updates to core system components.

 To maintain speed and alignment, Jay and I divided responsibilities.
 I focused on building out landing and snowflake pages, while Jay led documentation and system structure.
 The design system evolved in tandem with production work so we could stay aligned while moving quickly.